Wind and Weather and some Baja Rules

 The wind blows in cycles as high pressure areas move across the USA.
 So you have several days of good wind and then several days of modest to no wind.
 And every season there are periods of a week or more without wind.
 So sailors and kiters in the know stuff every possible toy into their caravan that space and budget allow.
 The most useful toys are mountain bikes, surfboards, dirt bikes, ATVs and kayaks.

-If you are planning a Baja excursion this winter, let me give you a few weather tips.
-In Baja, you are sailing the famed El Norte.
+If you are planning a Baja excursion this winter, let me give you a few more weather tips.
+In Baja, any big winter winds you encounter are the famed El Norte winds.
 El Norte is a strong wind that periodically gallops down the coastline of the Sea of Cortez like a runaway bull.
 El Norte is a synoptic scale wind generated by distant events.

 Unlike the thermal winds in The Gorge or the San Francisco Bay, the events that produce El Norte are far removed from the sailing sites and the wind is hard to forecast unless you have internet access and can use the forecast link to the left.